ravi115/Java_Mail/README.md

 # Java_Mail
-In this repository, i'll be showing how to send mail using JAVA_MAIL API. i'll be writing code to send Email in All the possible ways.
-Like :  1 .
-Plain Text Message 2 .
-With Attachment 3 .
-HTML Format 4.
-Receive Email Message 5 .  download attachment in Email 6 .
-Delete Email on mail server 7 .
-Java Mail for search Email
+In this repository, i'll be showing how to send mail using JAVA_MAIL API. i'll be writing code to send Email in below formats : -
+1 .
+Plain Text Mail.
+2 .
+An HTML formatted Text.
+3 .
+Add any number of attachments.